eslint/eslint/docs/user-guide/command-line-interface.md

 1. `problem` - fix potential errors in the code
 1. `suggestion` - apply fixes to the code that improve it
-1. `style` - apply fixes that do not mutate the program structure (AST)
+1. `layout` - apply fixes that do not change the program structure (AST)

 You can specify one or more fix type on the command line.
 Here are some examples:

 ```
 eslint --fix --fix-type suggestion .
 eslint --fix --fix-type suggestion --fix-type problem .
-eslint --fix --fix-type suggestion,style .
+eslint --fix --fix-type suggestion,layout .
 ```

-This option is helpful if you are using another program to style your code but you would still like ESLint to apply other types of fixes.
+This option is helpful if you are using another program to format your code but you would still like ESLint to apply other types of fixes.

 ### Ignoring files